monero-project/monero-site/_i18n/it/resources/user-guides/multisig-messaging-system.md

     mms delete (<message_id> | all)

 Delete a single message given its message id, or delete all messages by using the `all` parameter.
 Single messages will be deleted without confirmation even if not yet sent or not yet processed.
 A deleted message is gone for good, there is no undo, and it's gone from PyBitmessage's store as well.
-(If you loose a message you can ask the sender to re-send it to you.)
+(If you lose a message you can ask the sender to re-send it to you.)

 There are situations where you have to clear by deleting messages that did not get processed, got unprocessable and now "disturb the workflow"; more see chapter *Troubleshooting*.
 Deleting is also useful when somebody re-sends you a message and the original message finally reaches you as well later on.